WonkyCow/Project_Aus_Arbitrage/README.md

 ## Current Status/Recent Changes

+**Major Update**

+- **Project Converted to Discord Bot** - The project has now been converted to use a Discord App, instead of a webhook.
+This change was made due to the far greater utility and usability of a bot, along with the potential for further features

 - **Discord Notifications**: Notifications can be sent to Discord.
 - **Scraping**: Successfully gathers all data from Sportsbet and Ladbrokes
 - **Detection**: Working between Sportsbet and Labrokes *only*, for the first game in the list on the webpage for AFL H2H.

-- No Discord message is sent if no Aritrage is found: A console message is sent.
+**Progress Status**

+- When /checkarbitrage is used, a message will be returned with the result
 - Discord message is sent if an Arbitrage is found, including the teams playing, game time and date, prices for the odds, and bookmakers providing the prices.
 - Including more bookmakers will be added in future.
-- Currently working on being able to check multiple games at once- currently only checks the first, this is an issue if there are multiple games on in one day or within a short span of eachother.
+- Currently working on being able to check multiple games from the websites at once- currently only checks the first, this is an issue if there are multiple games on in one day or within a short span of eachother.

+## How do I set up my App?

+**These steps will assume you have already created a bot in the Developer Portal**

+*Required bot perms*
+- Create commands

+**Steps**
+- Open config/config.json
+- Enter your bot token where it says 'token-here'
+- Copy this file
+- Build the program
+- Paste this file in bin/Debug/net6.0
+- Run the program